open-s4c/demo-asplos24/README.md

 For the interested user, we also provide a multi-producer/multi-consumer ring buffer.
 The verification of this code takes about 5 minutes on an ordinary laptop and the optimization may take up to 20 minutes.
+See files

+- `ringbuf_mpmc.h`
+- `verify-mpmc.c`

 ---